madebybowtie/FlagKit/README.md

 ## Sketch

-To be able to open the Sketch-file, please use the [Sketch Beta](http://www.bohemiancoding.com/sketch/beta/).
+To be able to open the Sketch-file make sure you're running the latest version or the beta version [Sketch Beta](http://www.bohemiancoding.com/sketch/beta/).

 ## More Info